ENME480/enme480.github.io/docs/labs/week-08.md

 ![Side View of UR3](../../docs/assets/robot_pics/ik/img4.jpg)

+### Step 6

-6. Find 𝜃2, 𝜃3 and 𝜃4 from the end point (𝑥3𝑒𝑛𝑑, 𝑦3𝑒𝑛𝑑, 𝑧3𝑒𝑛𝑑).
+Find 𝜃2, 𝜃3 and 𝜃4 from the end point (𝑥3𝑒𝑛𝑑, 𝑦3𝑒𝑛𝑑, 𝑧3𝑒𝑛𝑑).
 In Figure 4, a parallel to the base construction line through Joint 2 and a parallel to the base construction line through Joint 4 are helpful in finding the needed partial angles. 𝜃2 and 𝜃3 can be found from the geometry, while 𝜃4 is determined due to the requirement that Link 7 and Link 9 must be parallel to the x-y plane of the world frame.

 Now that your code solves for all the joint variables `(𝜃1 to 𝜃6)`, send these six values to the publisher you created in FK lab to move the robot to those angles so that it gets to the desired position.